tasket/Qubes-VM-hardening/README.md

    Files can be added to /etc/default/vms in the template to enable the following features...

    **Hashes/Checksums** are checked in ../vms/vms.all.SHA and ../vms/$vmname.SHA files.
-File paths contained in them must be absolute.
-See man page for `sha256sum -c`.
+File paths contained in them must be absolute, and references to '/home' must be prefixed with '/rw/'.
+Hashes in $vmname.SHA will override hashes specified for the same paths in vms.all.SHA.
+See also man page for `sha256sum -c`.

    **Whitelists** are checked in ../vms/vms.all.whitelist and ../vms/$vmname.whitelist files, and file paths contained in them must start with `/rw/`.
 A default is provided in ..vms/sys-net.whitelist to preserve Network Manager connections and sleep module list in sys-net.